 Karst Features

-Hamilton is home to the most extensive cave system in Ontario, Eramosa Karst, a geological land formation that features caves, drainage basins, underground rivers and much more!
-A Karst itself is a landscape formed by the dissolution of water-soluble rocks such as limestone, dolomite, and gypsum.
-The geological formation of a Karst occurs over thousands of years and involves a process known as ‘Carbon-Dioxide Cascade’ where carbon-dioxide-rich rainwater falls and collects in the soil.
-Over time, as the amount of carbon-dioxide builds in the soil, it forms a weak solution of carbonic acid that will begin to dissolve and erode away at the surrounding rock.
-Eventually, these cracks and crevices with grow into drainage systems, saves, sinkholes, and other identifiable Karst features.
+Hamilton is home to the most extensive cave system in Ontario, Eramosa Karst, a geological land formation with caves, drainage basins, underground rivers and much more!
+A Karst is a landscape formed by dissolved water-soluble rocks such as limestone, dolomite, and gypsum.
+The geological formation of a Karst occurs over thousands of years.
+It involves a process called ‘Carbon-Dioxide Cascade’ where carbon-dioxide-rich rainwater falls and collects in the soil.
+Over time, as the amount of carbon dioxide builds in the soil, it forms a weak carbonic acid solution that will begin to dissolve and erode at the surrounding rock.
+Eventually, these cracks and crevices with grow into drainage systems, caves, sinkholes, and other identifiable Karst features.
+Visit Geology Ontario, or any other links found in the sidebar, for more information concerning this geological feature and more!

 Pictured: Nexus Cave entrance at Eramosa Karst Conservation Area, Hamilton, ON

-Hamilton ECOLOGY
+Hamilton Ecology

 The Hamilton Forest